felleslosninger/github-actions/README.md

 Linting is done using [super-linter/super-linter/slim](https://github.com/super-linter/super-linter) and new Actions should be added to the [internal-linter.yml](.github/workflows/internal-linter.yml) to be linted automatically.

+## Creating a new Github Action

+New actions should be generated using [typescript-action](https://github.com/actions/typescript-action) template.

 ## License

 These GitHub Actions are open-source and distributed under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute them according to your needs.